gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 Further I'll demonstrate several things:
 * getting started with Scriptrunner plugin
-* a creation of a simple script retrieving list of commits associated with issue "TST-4"
+* [example 1](#example-1-how-to-create-a-simple-script): a creation of a simple script retrieving list of commits associated with issue "TST-4"
-* a simple script logging number of files changed in each commit of issue "TST-4"
+* [example 2](#example-2-how-to-log): a simple script logging number of files changed in each commit of issue "TST-4"
-* a script listing files changed in each commit of issue "TST-4"
+* [example 3](#example-3-how-to-log-more-than-a-brief-information): a script listing files changed in each commit of issue "TST-4"
-* a setup of issue workflow in a such way that if an OPEN issue has at least one git commit then it's moved to IN PROGRESS status
+* [example 4](#example-4-move-an-issue-in-in-progress-status-when-at-least-one-git-commit-exists): a setup of issue workflow in a such way that if an OPEN issue has at least one git commit then it's moved to IN PROGRESS status

 ## Getting started with Scriptrunner plugin